Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 2. CB can be used to retrieve cards for multiple use in a pile
 3. CB can be used to extend a pile
 4. CB can be used to get around some hate cards
+5. Be mindful of targeted graveyard hate if exposing your cards to the graveyard when using CB

-Hopefully this will allow a greater understanding of how to play through more of the piles that make up the <a href="https://github.com/Bennotsi-MTG/DDFT-PileDoc">Pile Document</a>.
+Hopefully this will allow a greater understanding of how to play through more of the piles that make up the [Pile Document](https://github.com/Bennotsi-MTG/DDFT-PileDoc).
 Remember as with anything it is better to learn the concepts presented here more so than to try and rote learn piles and of course, practice makes perfect.

-I would strongly advise only running 1 or 2 CB with BW variants, if any, and with ToA variants running 3 or 4.